-5. Measure App by Apple
+5. Measure App by Apple or Google

 With iOS 12, Apple launched its own built-in free measure App.
 Just like AirMeasure, it uses augmented reality to act as a tape measure or ruler, measuring objects around you with the phone’s camera.
 Here is a video that shows how it works.